balopez83/macOS_On_Hyper-V/README.md

 - [ ] Graphics Acceleration Support

 ## *** NOTICE ***
-### Initial support for macOS 11 Big Sur is nearing.
-Guide and support files will be posted as soon as I can squish a few more bugs.
+### Guide and support files will be posted as soon as I can squish a few more bugs.
-### CPU spoofing required if host machine has a CPU not supported by the version of macOS that you are installing.
-For example; if you have an 11th gen Intel or newer you would need to spoof the 10th gen to boot.
-Since I have an 11th gen intel I am testing on, this spoof is already added and others may need to remove this or may have some issues.
+### This is currently at an Alpha stage but is usable.
+You must create a Gen2 virtual machine in Hyper-V with a virtual drive.
+Once created you must partition with a minimum of 2 partitions, 1 of which is your EFI partition.
+You can copy the EFI folder to the EFI partition.
+You will need to create an installer drive in order to install macOS on your new VM.
+Follow the directions [here](https://github.com/acidanthera/MacHyperVSupport) to create your installer.

 ## Hyper-V Recommended Settings: